Gigaspaces/xap-openspaces/tools/maven/maven-openspaces-plugin/src/main/resources/pu-templates/basic/readme.txt

 runs the tests, in order to disable it, use -DskipTests).
 The packaging process jars up the common module.
 The feeder and processor modules packaging process creates a "processing unit structure" directory within the target directory called [app-name]-[module].
-It also creates a jar of the mentioned directory called [app-name]-[module].jar.
+It also creates a jar from the mentioned directory called [app-name]-[module].jar.

 In order to simply run both the processor and the feeder, "mvn compile os:run" can be used.
 This will run a single instance of the processor and a single instance of the feeder within